TBMCPlugins/Movecraft-3/src/main/resources/types/TBMCSpecials/MegaAirshipReadMe.txt

 Acacia Door Block
     - 197

-The list of explicitly Banned Blocks is:
+The list of Banned Blocks is:

 Free Standing Banner
     - 176